utilmeta/utilmeta-py/docs/en/guide/api-route.md

         return self.response(state=State.NOT_FOUND, error=e)
 ```

-In this example, we have declared two error handling hooks that specify different business status codes for different types of errors
+In this example, we have declared two error handling hooks that specify different action state codes for different types of errors

-*  `handle_user_auth`: Handle the errors and `exc.PermissionDenied` errors occurring `exc.Unauthorized` in the UserAPI, and specify them as the `State.AUTH_FAILED` business status code (input `state` parameters).
-The error message and the corresponding response code (incoming `error` parameters) are used.
+* `handle_user_auth`: Handle the `exc.PermissionDenied` and `exc.Unauthorized` errors in the UserAPI, and specify them as the `State.AUTH_FAILED` state code (in `state` parameters).
-*  `handle_not_found`: Process all `exc.Notfound` errors, specify them as the `State.NOT_FOUND` business status code, and continue to use the error information and the corresponding response code
+* `handle_not_found`: Handle all `exc.Notfound` errors, specify them as the `State.NOT_FOUND` state code

+!!! tip
+	By passing exception to `error` param, response can use it's error message and default status code

-The first parameter in the error handling hook passes an Error instance, which is a wrapper around a Python Exception to get the error information in it.
+The first parameter in the error handling hook passes an `Error` instance, which is a wrapper around a Python Exception to get the error information in it.
 The properties are

-* Python Exception instance wrapped in `exception`:
+* `exception`: the wrapped Python Exception instance.
-* The type of an `type` error instance, such as ValueError, TypeError, etc., is a subclass of Exception
+* `type`: the type of the error instance, such as ValueError, TypeError, etc., is a subclass of Exception
-*  `traceback`: bad call stack string
+* `traceback`: the stack trace of the exception
 * `message`: a string containing the exception type, exception information, and exception call stack, similar to the format of Python’s automatic error message output.
-*  `status`: Response code corresponding to the error by default.
-For example `exc.BadRequest`, the error corresponds to 400 by default, and `exc.Notfound` 404 by default.
+* `status`: Response status code corresponding to the error by default.
+For example 400 for `exc.BadRequest` by default, and 404 for `exc.Notfound` by default.

 #### Default error handling
-The default error handling logic for UtilMeta is
+The default error handling logic in UtilMeta is

-* The error message will be processed in `message` the response construction parameter, and if the template is `message_key` declared, the corresponding error message will be processed.
+* The error message will be processed as `message` in response construction parameter, and will be the `message_key` corresponding value if declared.
-* Obtain the corresponding response code `status` according to the type of error.
+* Generate `status` code according to the type of error.
 If the corresponding type is not identified, a 500 response will be returned

+Common error types in development include

+**HTTP Standard Error**

-Common error types in development include ** HTTP Standard Error ** `utilmeta.utils.exceptions` many HTTP standard errors defined in, which will be automatically identified with corresponding response codes.
+`utilmeta.utils.exceptions` defined many HTTP standard errors, which will be automatically identified with corresponding response codes.
 Common HTTP standard errors are as follows

 * `BadRequest`: Thrown when the request parameter verification fails.
-The default is to return a response of 400.
+The default is to return a **400** response.
-*  `Unauthorized`: Thrown when the authentication component detects that the request does not carry authentication credentials, and the default is to return a 401 response
+* `Unauthorized`: Thrown when the authentication component detects that the request does not carry authentication credentials, and the default is to return a **401** response
-*  `PermissionDenied`: Thrown when the requesting user does not meet the permissions required by the API interface.
-The default is to return a 403 response.
+* `PermissionDenied`: Thrown when the requesting user does not meet the permissions required by the API.
+The default is to return a **403** response.
-*  `Notfound`: Thrown when the requested path does not exist, and the 404 response is returned by default
+* `Notfound`: Thrown when the requested path does not exist, and the default is to return a **404** response.
-* Thrown `MethodNotAllowed` when the requested method is not in the method supported by the request path.
-The default is to return a 405 response.
+* `MethodNotAllowed`: Thrown when the requested method is not in the method supported by the request path.
+The default is to return a **405** response.

+**Python standard error**

-** Python standard error ** Some Python standard errors also recognize response codes.
+Some Python standard errors also recognize response codes.

-*  `PermissionError`: Thrown when the system command and other operation permissions are insufficient, and the 403 response is returned by default.
+* `PermissionError`: Thrown when the system command and other operation permissions are insufficient, and the default is to return a **403** response.
-*  `FileNotFoundError`: Thrown when the file path does not exist, and the 404 response is returned by default
+* `FileNotFoundError`: Thrown when the file path does not exist, and the default is to return a **404** response.
-*  `NotImplementedError`: The interface has not been implemented.
-The default is to return a 501 response.
+* `NotImplementedError`: The interface has not been implemented, and the default is to return a **501** response.
-*  `TimeoutError`: Thrown when the timeout condition of the interface is not met, the default is to return 503 response.
+* `TimeoutError`: Thrown when the timeout condition of the interface is not met, the default is to return a **503** response.

-When writing API functions, you can follow the principle of short-circuit priority, handle the failure in the function logic as early as possible and throw errors.
+When writing API functions, you can follow short-circuit priority strategy, handle the failure in the function logic as early as possible and throw errors.
 The errors you throw can be properly handled and the corresponding response can be generated without causing service problems.
-You can handle errors by defining error handling hooks in the upper layer.
-Or the top-level default error handling logic generates a response based on the type of error.
+You can also handle errors by defining error handling hooks in the upper layer.